ggflow123/DLS_FINAL_mmdetection/README.md

 where ``mask_rcnn_swin-t-p4-w7_fpn_1x_coco_datapath_loadckpt.py`` is the configuration file.
 You can customize the configuration file by yourself.
 For me, don't run with this configuration file directly.
 I changed the path of the data.
 Please be careful.

-# For Professors and TAs:

-If you are reading till here right now, please forgive me not showing the evaluation data.
-I keep updating the data.
-The data will be available shortly (within 24 hours).Thank you!

 # Results

 The results below are all based on the models with1 epoch training on COCO 2017 training dataset.